qtoussaint/pangenome_merge/README.md

   - `pangenome_reference_aa/`: an MMseqs2 amino acid database containing representative protein sequences for each node (COG) in the final graph
   - `pangenome_metadata.sqlite`: an SQLite database containing all metadata for the final merged graph

-## Generating output files
+## Generating additional outputs

+### Panaroo-format outputs

+> [!CAUTION]
+> Some Panaroo outputs, particularly `gene_data.csv`, can be >50GB for large datasets.
+>
+> I have included them to allow for the use of tools requiring Panaroo-format outputs, but it's better to use the existing pangenomerge metadata files where possible.
+>
+> If you need to use them, first test on a subset of your component graphs and decide if the filesize will be reasonable for your storage constraints and downstream usage before creating them for your entire dataset.

-After a merge, use `pangenomerge-postprocess` to generate Panaroo-compatible output files from the SQLite database and merged graph:
+After a merge, use `pangenomerge-postprocess` to generate Panaroo-format output files:

 ```
 pangenomerge-postprocess --sqlite </path/to/pangenome_metadata.sqlite> --gml </path/to/final_graph.gml> --component-graphs </path/to/paths.tsv> --outdir </path/to/outdir>